llm-bible/llm-bible.github.io/_publications/duc2024towards.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2403.01616"}
 tags: ['RAG']
 ---
-This paper presents our contributions towards advancing the state of Vietnamese language understanding and generation through the development and dissemination of open datasets and pre45;trained models for Vietnamese Retrieval45;Augmented Generation (RAG) and Large Language Models (LLMs).
+This paper presents our contributions towards advancing the state of Vietnamese language understanding and generation through the development and dissemination of open datasets and pre-trained models for Vietnamese Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs).